 TEAM PURSUIT (part of the Olympic programme)

-Two teams of 4 riders start on opposite sides of the track and compete over 4 km.
+Two teams of four riders start on opposite sides of the track and compete over 4km.
 The winning team is the one that manages to catch its opponents or that records the fastest time.

-This is a race for up to 24 individual riders over 15 km for men and 10 km for women.
+This is a mass-start race for individual riders over 15km for men and 10km for women.
 The first lap is neutralised.

 OMNIUM (part of the Olympic programme)